Psalms For Life

 Seeking God’s salvation

-Like the ancient Israelites, the Church today is up against great odds—attacked by the media, entertainment industry and secular educators in a sex-saturated, materialistic society with no moral compass.
+Like ancient Israel, the Church today is up against great odds—attacked by the media, entertainment industry, and secular educators in a sex-saturated, materialistic society with no moral compass.

 An Asaph psalm.